Hereditary peer: Baronies by writ

 Peerages created by writ of summons are presumed to be inheritable only by the recipient's heirs of the body.
 The House of Lords has settled such a presumption in several cases, including Lord Grey's Case (1640) Cro Cas 601, the Clifton Barony Case (1673), the Vaux Peerage Case (1837) 5 Cl & Fin 526, the Braye Peerage Case (1839) 6 Cl & Fin 757 and the Hastings Peerage Case (1841) 8 Cl & Fin 144.
 The meaning of heir of the body is determined by common law.
 Essentially, descent is by the rules of male primogeniture, a mechanism whereby normally, male descendants of the peer take precedence over female descendants, with children representing their deceased ancestors, and wherein the senior line of descent always takes precedence over the junior line per each gender.

-These rules, however, are amended by the proviso whereby sisters (and their heirs) are considered co-heirs; seniority of the line is irrelevant when succession is through a female line.
+These rules are amended by the proviso whereby sisters and their heirs are considered co-heirs.
+Seniority of the line is irrelevant when succession is through a female line.
 In other words, no woman inherits because she is older than her sisters.
 If all of the co-heirs but one die, then the surviving co-heir succeeds to the title.
 Otherwise, the title remains abeyant until the sovereign "terminates" the abeyance in favour of one of the co-heirs.
 The termination of an abeyance is entirely at the discretion of the Crown.

 A writ of acceleration is a type of writ of summons that enables the eldest son of a peer to attend the House of Lords using one of his father's subsidiary titles.
-The title is strictly not inherited by the eldest son, however; it remains vested in the father.
+The title is strictly not inherited by the eldest son.
+It remains vested in the father.
 A writ may be granted only if the title being accelerated is a subsidiary one, and not the main title, and if the beneficiary of the writ is the heir-apparent of the actual holder of the title.

-A total of ninety-four writs of acceleration have been issued since Edward IV issued the first one, including four writs issued in the twentieth century.
-The only individual who recently sat in the House of Lords by writ of acceleration is Viscount Cranborne in 1992, through the Barony of Cecil which was actually being held by his father, the Marquess of Salisbury.
-(Viscount Cranborne succeeded to the marquessate on the death of his father in 2003.)
+Ninety-four writs of acceleration have been issued since Edward IV issued the first one, including four writs issued in the 20th century.
+The only individual who recently sat in the House of Lords by writ of acceleration is Viscount Cranborne in 1992, through the Barony of Cecil, which was held by his father, the Marquess of Salisbury.
+Viscount Cranborne succeeded to the marquessate on the death of his father in 2003.

-There are no Scottish peerages created by writ; neither can Scottish baronies go into abeyance, for Scots law does not hold sisters as equal heirs regardless of age.
-Furthermore, there is only one extant barony by writ in the Peerage of Ireland, that of La Poer, now held by the Marquess of Waterford.
-(Certain other baronies were originally created by writ but later confirmed by letters patent.)
+There are no Scottish peerages created by writ.
+Neither can Scottish baronies go into abeyance, for Scots law does not hold sisters as equal heirs regardless of age.
+There is one extant barony by writ in the Peerage of Ireland, that of La Poer, now held by the Marquess of Waterford.
+Certain other baronies were originally created by writ but later confirmed by letters patent.